dae-cpp/dae-cpp.github.io/docs/solution-manager.md

 {: .warning }
 Vectors `x_sol` and `t_sol` should be defined before calling the `UserDefinedSolutionManager` constructor and must live until the end of the computation.
 They shouldn't be passed to the constructor as temporary objects and must **not** go out of scope before finishing the system solving (otherwise, this will lead to dangling references `&m_x_sol` and `&m_t_sol` in the class definition above).

-Similar to the mass matrix, vector function, Jacobian matrix definitions, inhereting the `daecpp::SolutionManager` class is a good practice (it serves as a blueprint), but it is not necessary.
+Similar to the mass matrix, vector function and Jacobian matrix definitions, inhereting the `daecpp::SolutionManager` class is a good practice (it serves as a blueprint), but it is not necessary.
 The user is allowed to define custom Solution Managers without inhereting `daecpp::SolutionManager`.

 ----